MeadowlarkDAW/yarrow-book/src/quick_start/dynamic_layout.md

 2. Get the size of the window from the window context.
 Also convert that size into a rectangle for ease of use later (Yarrow uses [euclid](https://crates.io/crates/euclid) for geometric types).
 3. Create a rectangle that is centered inside of `window_rect` using the provided helper method.
 4. Set the bounding rectangle via the label element's handle.
 Note the `.el` in the middle.
 Every element handle has a generic `el` field with generic methods that are shared by all element types.
 For example, the generic `el` field also has a `rect()` method that can retrieve the current bounding rectangle of the element, which is very useful when the layout of some elements depend on the layout of other elements.

+Also note that setting the bounding rectangle via the element's handle will not trigger an update in Yarrow's system unless that rectangle has changed.
+Therefore you can still get good performance even when you have a single layout function like this.
+However, if the performance still isn't good enough, you can change it to be as optimized and fine-grained as you wish.
+You are in control!

 > Note that the same effect can be achieved by using the `layout_aligned` method on the `Label` handle:
 > ```rust